UNLV-R-Working-Group/Lesson_1/Overview.md

 Here, the text stored in the variable is surrounded by quotes, you can use single quotes or double quotes.
 Any text inside quotes is considered a 'string' in classical computer science terminology or as a 'character array' in R terminology.
 This is because the text is stored as an array (or ordered list) of characters.

-Text is not the only type of data we can store in a variable, the basic datatypes are:
+Text is not the only type of data we can store in a variable, the _basic_ datatypes are:
 * Character `'A string like this'`
 * Integer `42`
 * Numeric `4.20`
 * Logical `True`

-Any basic datatype can be stored in an array by using the `c()` function.
+Any basic datatype can be stored in an array (or a vector) by using the `c()` function.

 `> array_1 = c(1,2,3,4,5)`